Getquanty/gtm-templates-zapier/README.md

 13. Save and submit your version.

-For Getquanty users, you have access to the full tutorial here : https://getquanty.zendesk.com/hc/fr/articles/360016082693-Installer-le-script-GetQuanty-via-Google-Tag-Manager-GTM-
+For Getquanty users, you have access to the full tutorials here :
+How to use Getquanty with GTM : https://getquanty.zendesk.com/hc/fr/articles/360016082693-Installer-le-script-GetQuanty-via-Google-Tag-Manager-GTM-
+How to create real-time alerts with Getquanty and Zapier : https://getquanty.zendesk.com/hc/fr/restricted?return_to=https%3A%2F%2Fgetquanty.zendesk.com%2Fhc%2Ffr%2Farticles%2F360012107539-Support-documentation-for-Zapier-integration